netlify/build/README.md

 ### 2. Standardize workflows & developer productivity

-Setting up new projects & build tools is no easy feat.
+In today's age of JavaScript fatigue, setting up new projects & build tools is no easy feat.
 The amount of complexity that comes with setting up a production build environment is non trivial & typically replicated over and over again for projects.

-Build plugins are designed to help streamline this flow & help scale processes across a growing teams.
+Build plugins are designed to help streamline this flow & help scale processes across growing teams.

-By abstracting common build tasks **up the stack** out of specific static site generator tools, this allows for plugins to be re-used in any type of project regardless of the underlying framework.
-This is big news.
+By abstracting common build tasks **up the stack**, this allows for plugins to be re-used in any type of project regardless of the underlying framework or static site generator.

 Plugins are meant to be shared within teams & in the broader JAMStack ecosystem.
-This enables for developers & teams to focus more time on building their app and less time on setting up the CI pipeline.
+This enables developers & teams to focus more time on building their app and less time on setting up the plumbing of a CI pipeline.

 Some additional benefits we think will materialize out of standardizing these flows include:

-- Better security practices
+- Improved security practices
 - Increased compliance & accessibility
 - Enforcing performance budgets
 - Less time on-boarding new developers to the team